Office of the Superintendent of Financial Institutions

 For participating and adjustable products, the Appointed Actuary should describe how the dividends and non-guaranteed elements are reflected in the calculation of the insurance contract liabilities.

 The Appointed Actuary should disclose when the expected experience assumptions were last updated or reviewed, and briefly describe the policy(ies) and guidelines that govern how frequently each material expected experience assumption is to be updated or reviewed.
-If the frequency of updating or review of expected experience assumptions is not governed by any policy or guideline, this should also be noted.
+The AAR should also note if the frequency of updating or review of expected experience assumptions is not governed by any policy or guideline.

 A comparison of actual experience versus expected experience assumptions should be shown separately for each material assumption within each product and for the last three years if the data is available.
-Where such studies are done at a more aggregate level than the product level, this information should be shown.
+The AAR should document where such studies are done at a more aggregate level than the product level.
 This comparison should be shown separately for the key risk assumptions.
 The results for lapse should be shown separately for lapse-supported products and non-lapse supported products.

 This analysis does not require a full formal experience study.
 It could consist of expected experience per the valuation system versus actual experience taken from the accounting data.
 Consistent differences in one direction and large swings should be explained.
 If such actual to expected comparisons are done for only a portion of the product lines, the AAR should show the proportion that is measured.
-If such studies are not available, this should be disclosed.
+The AAR should also disclose if such studies are not available.

 B.3.2.6 Economic Assumptions: